ZhEgor/Reminder/README.md

 # Reminder
-App for learning new words
+Your assistant for recording and memorizing new words